AlibabaCloudDocs/sc/intl.en-US/Fully Managed Flink/Flink SQL Developer Guide/Configure the Hive metastore service.md

 This topic describes how to configure the Hive metastore service in fully managed Flink.

 You can store configuration files of the Hive metastore and Hadoop dependencies in the specified directory in the Object Storage Service \(OSS\) console.
-Then, you can configure the Hive metastore service in the development console of fully managed Flink.
+Then, you can configure the Hive metastore service in the console of fully managed Flink.
 After you configure the Hive metastore, you can execute Data Manipulation Language \(DML\) statements to create business logic and obtain metadata from Hive tables.
 You do not need to execute Data Definition Language \(DDL\) statements to declare related table information.
 The Hive metastore can be used as a source table or result table of streaming jobs and batch jobs.

 ## Usage notes